About Lisa Irby

 If you're familiar with my other site, 2 Create a Website, then you may be wondering why I created a separate site about planning a website instead of just adding this info to the original.

 Well, over time I realized most questions I receive at 2 Create a Website are about the preliminary stages (costs involved, experience needed, topic choice, etc.) Not to mention I see countless people fail because of the same reasons.

-I wanted this site to be completely separate from 2 Create a Website so you can get your mind right and set realistic expectations before jumping into starting your site or blog.
+I wanted this site to be completely separate from my main site so you can focus on planning and setting realistic expectations before you even begin building your website.

 Sure, I could have easily added this information to 2 Create a Website, but I didn't want the other "getting started info" to distract you.

 I've noticed a pattern.
 People tend to ignore the preliminary information and rush into building their sites without a complete understanding of how the Net works and what kind of sites succeed.

 Hopefully by having this info on a separate site, it will force you to do the research before just jumping into this without understanding the fundamentals.